Beyond Mapping

 departed Walt Disney himself is outlining the future through video clips from

-the 50’s.
-The dream of futuristic travel
+the 1950s.
+The dream of futuristic

 What impedes the realization of a

-technological dream is rarely a lack of vision, but the nuts and bolts needed in
+technological dream is rarely a lack of vision, but the nuts and bolts needed

-its construction.
+in its construction.
 In the case of

-and software environments needed by
+hardware and software environments needed by

 Working within a